strling-lang/research-intelligence/README.md

 ## 3. Repository Structure

+Explore the centralized [Research Inquiry Hub](inquiries/index.md) for more details.

 ### 📂 /inquiries/[focus-name]/

 **Purpose**: The atomic unit of research organization.
 Each folder is a **Flat Focus Node** containing both the inquiry synthesis and its co-located research reports.